 WBMWD Manage implementation of irrigation controllers by HydroEarth Inc. Check that work is performed according to contract documents.
 Manage the location of the installations, the landscape classes and the demonstration gardens.
 Track work tasks and deliverables on the project's path.
 Perform or review progress updates and reports.
 Track work completion for payments.
 Keep track of work performed on a "time and materials" basis.
-HE SEC LINE Provide quarterly and annual reports showing activity conducted and program results to DWR.
+Provide quarterly and annual reports showing activity conducted and program results to DWR.

-Project Administration n Submittals Quarterly and Annual Progress Reports Quarterly and Annually
+Project Administration Submittals Quarterly and Annual Progress Reports Quarterly and Annually

-40.11.
-Planning-Site Selection
+11. Planning-Site Selection